-Some of the common responses I’ve heard include loss of data and personal identifiable information (PII), loss of revenue, and damage to their organization’s reputation.
+No matter the size of the organization, the common concerns for cyber events include loss of data and personal identifiable information (PII), loss of revenue, and damage to an organization’s reputation.

 An internal vulnerability assessment is done to assess if any changes inside of the network have created a cyber threat to your organization.